 Research Interests

 Cultural knowledge is highly relevant for an LLM to understand a language.
 My main interest is to gain a deeper comprehension of the capabilities and limitations of LLMs since we cannot improve what we cannot measure.
-At the Technical University of Madrid, I am currently doing research on LLM evaluation and psycholinguistics.
-I would like to further explore cultural and linguistic bias evaluation and mitigation in LLMs with a more holistic approach to language understanding, at the level of text representation and through reasoning.
+At the Technical University of Madrid, I am currently doing research on LLM evaluation, psycholinguistics and climate impact.
+I would like to further explore cultural and linguistic bias evaluation and mitigation in LLMs with a more holistic approach to language understanding, e.g., at the text representation level or through reasoning.

-María Grandury, Javier Aula-Blasco, Clémentine Fourrier, Miguel González, Gonzalo Martínez, Gonzalo Santamaría, and Alejandro Vaca.
-La Leaderboard: Leaderboard of Spanish varieties and official languages, 2024.
+María Grandury, Javier Aula-Blasco, Júlia Falcão, Clémentine Fourrier, Miguel González, Gonzalo Martínez, Gonzalo Santamaría, and Alejandro Vaca

 LLM Evaluation